zuggamasta/midiTracker/README.md

 ## Keyboard Controls:

-These is the keymap wich comes with midiTracker, you can change the assingment of keys in the top of the file.
+This is the keymap which midiTracker has preconfigured, you can change the assingment of keys in the top of the main miditracker.py file.

 ### Change Screens